Embrace the adventures from Levi with Wild Nordic.

 Experience the amazing options Levi has to offer.
 Drive a snowmobile through the snow draped fells; visit an authentic reindeer farm and learn about life in the far north; search for the elusive northern lights or choose from many other great options.

 There is no end to the adventures if only we seek them with our eyes open.
 When coming to Lapland, these adventures are right on your doorstep.
-We have Arctic Adventures ranging from two days taste of real snowmobiling to 5 day pro riding adventure in Norway.
+We have Arctic Expeditions ranging from two days taste of real snowmobiling to 5 day pro riding adventure in Norway.

 With the tours catering for all abilities and skills you will surely find an adventure that suits you.
 You only need to be in a good physical condition and have a great sense of adventure.